 You can get rid of sticks and branches by bundling them for yard waste pickup, taking them to a green waste drop-off site, chipping them into mulch, or hiring a professional tree service or junk removal company for larger amounts.

-What to do with cut down tree branches?
+What to do with cut-down tree branches?

 Cut down tree branches can be reused as mulch, composted if small, stacked into a habitat pile, dropped off at a green waste facility, or removed through curbside pickup or professional branch removal services.